Joseeelv/Joseeelv.github.io/_posts/2024-08-02-AgentSudo.md

     <img src="../assets/images/Rooms/AgentSudo/d.png" alt="Untitled" onclick="openModal(this.src)" />
 </div>

-We read  the '.txt' returned by the '.jpg' file and found an **ssh pasword**.
+We read  the '.txt' returned by the '.jpg' file and found an **ssh password**.

 # Task 4: Capture the user flag